 To win you need 77 and must finish on a double!
 77 can be finished by hitting treble 15, double 16, one of the nicest doubles on the board.
 But what if you hit a single 15?
 This leaves you with 62, - Single 12 Bull? , Treble 10 double 16?
 Both are not easy to hit.
 But what if you decided to go for 77 a different way?
 Treble 19, double 10?
 And you missed treble 19 but hit the single?
 Then this still leaves you a shot at single 18 then double 20.
 This seems a better route and there are many shots similar to this.
 There are also a number of ways to finish and below just give you one way, but not necessarily the best when you have three darts for a two-dart finish.

-The Checkout sheets I have produced will help new players and players that find it hard to remember out shots.
+The checkout sheet I have produced will help new players and players that find it hard to remember out shots.
 The checkout sheet is FREE to download and use.
-So why not place one up near your board or club so it helps you or others improve their game!
+So why not place one up near your board in your club so it helps you or others improve their game!